FM Dojo — User Guide

 • Refer a friend who subscribes — your highest-value reward

 For social posts, submit the URL of your published post as proof.
 For referrals, enter the email address of the person who subscribed.
 Each action can only be submitted once.
-You can track the status of all your submissions — pending, approved, or rejected — on the Rewards page.
+Tokens are added after an admin reviews your submission — typically within a few days.

 Tip: Referral rewards have the highest token value.
 If someone in your network is looking for a FileMaker AI assistant, a direct referral is the fastest way to earn a significant token boost.

-See what's coming, vote on what matters most, and submit your own ideas on the Roadmap page.
+Vote on what matters most and submit your own ideas on the Feature Requests page.

 Submitting a feature request

 Click Request a Feature and fill in a title, description, and category (Chat, Code Editor, Diagram, or New Feature).
 You can also indicate how important the feature is to your workflow — from "Nice to have" to "Critical."
-Submissions are reviewed by the team and approved requests move to the public roadmap.
+Submissions are reviewed by the team.

 Voting

-Upvote any request on the roadmap to signal demand.
+Upvote any request to signal demand.
 The vote count is visible on each card and informs prioritization.
 You can filter by status (Planned, Approved, Launched) to see what's already in progress or completed.

 Tip: If you have a critical workflow need, mark it as Critical when submitting — it stands out in the review queue.